edupoux/MVA_2022_SL/README.md

 ## Organization

-### Eight courses
+### 9 courses
 The courses take place on monday, from 9am to 12am.
 The entire course will take place remotely.
-The course content will be distributed through at Youtube link and will be available 3 days before.
-You are free to look at it before the set time, or (each last for about 2 hours).
+The course video content will be distributed through at Youtube link and which you are free to look at it before the set time, or look at it in the set time: from 9am to 11:00am. (each last for about 2 hours).

+You must Attention, the following time slot (

 - #1 Jan 18, 2020.
 Introduction (Sagot & Dupoux)
      - 9:00 am-11:00am: course materials: